bothdan/NumberShow/README.md

 NumberShow
 ==========

-imputing a number in the imput.php, storing the number in nr.txt and then display theat number in the index.php
+inputing a number in the input.php, storing the number in nr.txt and then display theat number in the index.php

 display:
 http://rocar.freeiz.com/nrshow/index.php